 Additionally, make sure your contribution is meaningful.
 Yes, donating the $1,000 you made at a car wash you organized is awesome.
 But it is probably not what the Coalition is looking for when they talk about focusing on “the greater good.”
 When have you made a sacrifice for the sake of another person or a cause?
 What motivates you to go above and beyond?
 What causes are near and dear to your heart, and why do you care about them?
 You have already completed all of these amazing initiatives.
 Show admissions that your heart was really in it.

 Prompt #4 is the Coalition prompt that feels newest and freshest.
-What are some major misconceptions people have about modern student life?
+What are some major misconceptions people have about modern student life, especially within the context of the global pandemic?
 Can you shed some light on these misunderstandings?
-What does it mean to be an adolescent in this day and age, with the tools you have at your disposal?
-And what about being a student today is truly awesome in a way most people wouldn’t expect?
-Essays that respond to these questions are ripe for humorous responses (did the latest changes to the Instagram algorithm blow your mind?), as long as you also think critically and relate the topic to your life, passions, and goals.
+What does it mean to be an adolescent in this day and age, both in regards to the tools you have at your disposal and the tools that are no longer accessible?
+And despite the current state of the world, what about being a student today is still truly awesome in a way most people wouldn’t expect?
+Essays that respond to these questions are ripe for humorous responses (did the surplus of alone time brought on by COVID-19 prompt you to take a virtual soap-making class?
+Is your closet now overflowing with homemade soap?), as long as you also think critically and relate the topic to your life, passions, and goals.
 Although this can be an opportunity to get a little silly, it’s also a moment for you to gain some perspective and think about what struggling really means to you.
 What are some of the toughest challenges you have faced or that you know other students your age are facing?
 And what have you learned from dealing with these struggles along with triumphs?
 As with service essays, if you are going to address a potentially common subject like bullying or body image, make sure to approach it from a truly unique and highly personal perspective.
-In the end, the essay should not be about the High School student experience in general, but rather about an aspect of teenage-hood you’ve chosen to highlight because of the way it affects or represents YOU.
+In the end, the essay should not be about the high school student experience in general, but rather about an aspect of teenage-hood you’ve chosen to highlight because of the way it affects or represents YOU.

 For many students, this catch-all prompt is a gift.
 Obviously, any essay you write will meet the requirement of this prompt, so if you have already begun brainstorming with the Common App topics in mind, fear not; this Coalition prompt has you covered.
 That said, if you are approaching the personal statement for the first time, trying to find a place to begin, the topic of your choice may not be the place you want to start.
 Having a wide-open runway for topic selection can be debilitating for some, so if your creativity flourishes under stricter parameters, by all means, use one of the other awesome prompts to guide your inspiration.
 No matter what, the thing that matters most is not the prompt you respond to, but instead the story you are trying to tell and what it will communicate to admissions.